 Visit the MAAM in Salta and ask for Christian Vitry.
-He is a friendly moutaineer/archeologist who was part of the mumies expedition and extremely knowladgeable about Llullaillaco.
+He is a friendly mountaineer/archeologist who was part of the mummies expedition and extremely knowledgeable about Llullaillaco.

 Military facilities are 50m away from the refuge.
-Soldiers are extremely friendly and helpfull.
+Soldiers are extremely friendly and helpful.
 Their presence (including the ambulance) is very reassuring despite the nature of their mission (removing landmines).